 Kaiserschmarrn is a light, caramelized pancake made from a sweet batter baked in butter.
 You can vary it with nuts, cherries, plums, apple jam or small pieces of apples, or caramelized raisins and chopped almonds.
-The pancake is cut into pieces while frying, shredded after preparation and usually sprinkled with powdered sugar, served hot with apple or plum sauce, or various fruits such as prunes or plums, lingon berries, strawberries or apples.
-Kaiserschmarrn is actually a dessert, but you can serve it as a main dish as well.
+The pancake will be cut into pieces while frying, shredded after preparation and usually sprinkled with powdered sugar, served hot with apple or plum sauce, or various fruits such as plums, strawberries, peaches or apples.
+Kaiserschmarrn is actually a dessert, but it can be served as a main dish as well.

 375 ml milk

 1 dash of salt